Make Up For Ever is NOT cruelty-free.

 This means that this brand either tests on animals, pays for animal testing, or sells in mainland China.
 Some brands that fall under this category test on animals where required by law, which means they're not cruelty-free.

-Make Up For Ever is owned by LVMH, a company that tests on animals.
+Make Up For Ever is owned by LVMH, a company that is not cruelty-free.

 At a Glance

 |Finished products tested on animals||Yes, where required by law|

 |Third party animal testing||Yes, where required by law|

 Make Up For Ever's Official Animal Testing Policy

 “We do not test our products on animals.

 Since 1989 we have been deeply committed to the elimination of animal testing, long before the 2013 European Union ban.
 We are actively working to promote the development, validation, and recognition of alternative methods, notably through the European trade association for the cosmetics industry (Cosmetics Europe) and our support for the “European Partnership for Alternative Approaches to Animal Testing”.